somasis/musl-wiki/functional-differences-from-glibc.md

 found in the global DNS namespace).
 This difference comes from a consistency requirement not to return different results subject to transient failures or to global DNS namespace changes outside of one's control (addition of new TLDs).
+`search` lines in musl are ignored if they exceed 256 chars.
+Newer versions of glibc do not have this limitation.
+Generally it's recommended to avoid `search` use as it results in abysmal performance.

 glibc supports IDN (non-ASCII name lookups via DNS) but requires the use of custom non-standard flags to `getaddrinfo` and `getnameinfo` to convert such names